Top 30

 Composing Dances

-This module provides you with an opportunity to broaden your choreographic experience through the development of group pieces using a tutor identified research source.
-The module focuses on compositional processes, and structural devices.
+This module provides you with an opportunity to broaden your choreographic experience through the development of group pieces using a tutor-identified research source.
+The module focuses on compositional processes and structural devices.

-In the module, you will explore the dynamic relationship between form and content, through a range of tutor led processes, into the development of a collaboratively directed, group piece (normally a trio), that will be assessed in performance.
+In the module, you will explore the dynamic relationship between form and content through a range of tutor-led processes, into the development of a collaboratively directed group piece (normally a trio) that will be assessed in performance.

-skills, honing your ability to reflect critically and offers you experience of working in collaboration, with your peers.
+The module provides you with a further opportunity to advance your compositional, directing, organisational and performance skills, honing your ability to reflect critically.
+It also offers you experience of working in collaboration with your peers.

 Dance Techniques 2